Rbuchmayer/implementing_core_data_structures/src/writeup/WriteUp.md

 #### How Was Your Partnership? ####
 -   Did both partners do an equal amount of work?
 If not, why not?
     If so, what did each person do?
 What happened?<pre>
-Each of of did about the same amount of work.
+Each of us did about the same amount of work.
 When we coded together, Jory did the typing while we both came up with the ideas.
 We also each did a little bit of work on our own when we could not meet up.
 For example, Ryan did a lot of minFourHeap alone and Jory finished up hashTrieMap alone.